equinor/appsec-fundamentals-authn-authz-cs/ex-01/doc/requesting_an_access_token.md

 Now we are continuing on the second leg of the auth code flow, using the acquired code to request a token.

 ## Registering the client secret

-The client need to authenticate itself with the Authorization Server (MS Entra ID).
+The client need to authenticate itself with the Authorization Server (MS EntraId).
 For this it uses a client secret.

 Steps: